Scalable Kernelization for Maximum Independent Sets: Experimental Evaluation

 \subsection{Local Search on the Quasi Kernel}

 We now demonstrate the impact that quickly finding a small \quasikernel{} has on algorithms for finding large independent sets with local search.
 Currently, the algorithms with the best trade-off between speed and solution quality are \lineartime{} and \nearlinear{} by Chang~\etal~\cite{chang2017computing}.
 In our previous experiments, we compared only against the \lineartime{} and \nearlinear{} kernelization.
 However, we now run the full algorithm of Chang~\etal, which first kernelizes the graph, then invokes ``reducing-peeling'' to compute an initial solution for local search, and then runs local search~\cite{andrade-2012} on the kernel.
 We compare their original algorithms against variants that first kernelize the graph with \parfastker{} and then run on the \quasikernel{}.
 We use a time limit of 30 minutes, including kernelization and finding an initial solution.
-Figure~\ref{fig:local_search} shows the size of the independent set found over time for the largest web graph, road network and generated graph from our benchmark set (excluding graphs that their implementation cannot process due to their 32-bit implementation).
-Results for the other graphs from our benchmark set can be found in Appendix~\ref{app:local_search}.
+Figure~\ref{fig:local_search} shows the size of the independent set found over time for the largest web graph, road network and generated graph from our benchmark set (excluding graphs that cannot be processed due to the original 32-bit implementation of \lineartime{} and \nearlinear).
+We ran local search three times using a different input seed for each run; however, we use the same input graph (either the original graph or a \quasikernel{} found by \parfastker{}) for each run.
+The plots show at any given time the geometric mean of the current best solution of all runs.